bcampbell/tb-notes/architecture.md

 The folder type is determined by the incoming server type. ie nsImapIncomingServer servers always create nsImapMailFolder folders.

+### folder creation

+incomingserver knows how to create it's own root folder.

+nsIMsgFolder defines:

+createSubfolder
+- for gui code to use
+- takes a window as param and may be async

+`addSubfolder` - adds a child folder
+- implemented by nsMsgDBFolder
+- nsImapMailFolder overrides with own implementation (used only for virtual folders)
+- returns `NS_MSG_FOLDER_EXISTS` if child already exists
+- fiddles the child name for Inbox, unsent, draft, trash etc etc

+Virtual folders are created by: nsMsgAccountManager::LoadVirtualFolders() which loads `virtualFolders.dat` (by default. it's user-configurable)

 ## nsIMsgFolder

 `comm/mailnews/base/public/nsIMsgFolder.idl`